Revised June 2013

 e.
 Report of elections

-Special meetings for members of the Society may be called by the President on written request in petition form signed by ten percent of the Professional, Honorary Life and Emeritus members in good standing.
+Special meetings for members of the Society may be called by the President on written request in petition form signed by ten percent of the Professional, and Emeritus members in good standing.

-Any formal action as defined in Section 7 of this article taken during a meeting of the membership, regular or special, supercedes any action of the Board of Directors.
+Any formal action as defined in Section 7 of this article taken during a meeting of the membership, regular or special, supersedes any action of the Board of Directors.

 A written notice of the Annual Business Meeting or special member meetings shall be given not less than 20 and not more than 90 days before the date of the meeting to each member.
 Such written notice may be given personally, by electronic transmission (facsimile, electronic mail or other electronic means) or by mail, or other means of written communication addressed to a member at the address(es) of the member appearing on the membership list of the Society.
 The Annual Meeting [National Conference] registration material is acceptable notice to members for the Annual Business Meeting.
 All such notices shall comply with California Corporations code.

 a.
-A quorum of the Society members for the purpose of transacting business at the Annual Business Meeting shall be 30 percent (30%) of the Professional, Honorary Life and Emeritus members in good standing.
-Proxy votes shall be counted in determining the number of Professional, Honorary Life and Emeritus members (including members attending by proxy) in good standing present.
-A proxy vote shall be valid only when it consists of a legible written assignment of the vote of a Professional, Honorary Life or Emeritus member in good standing including his or her signature who is not present on the floor of the meeting and bearing the validated certification from the Secretary-Treasurer of the Society and assigned to another Professional, Honorary Life or Emeritus member of the Society.
+A quorum of the Society members for the purpose of transacting business at the Annual Business Meeting shall be 30 percent (30%) of the Professional, and Emeritus members in good standing.
+Proxy votes shall be counted in determining the number of Professional, and Emeritus members (including members attending by proxy) in good standing present.
+A proxy vote shall be valid only when it consists of a legible written assignment of the vote of a Professional or Emeritus member in good standing including his or her signature who is not present on the floor of the meeting and bearing the validated certification from the Secretary-Treasurer of the Society and assigned to another Professional or Emeritus member of the Society.
 This proxy must be received by the Secretary-Treasurer prior to the day of the Annual Business Meeting.

 c.
 A quorum of the Board of Directors shall consist of a majority of the membership of the Board.